Return to INDEX

 The "Chokes" (Cardio-Respiratory Decompression Sickness).
 If a large amount of nitrogen bubbles appear in the veins they will progress through the heart to the lungs.
-There many will get caught as the vessels narrow to capillaries.
-If enough bubbles get stuck in the lungs breathing will be interfered with.
+Many may get caught as the vessels narrow to capillaries.
+If enough bubbles get stuck in the lungs breathing and oxygen exchange will be affected.
 Some bubbles may accumulate in the right ventricle of the heart.
 The diver will gasp for air but will still feel like they are suffocating.
 It is similar to emphysema.
 The "Chokes" represents a severe case of DCS.
 The chance of survival is greatly diminished.

 The Diving Accident Network (DAN) did a study in 1990 of the most frequent symptoms reported by divers affected by DCS.
 The results are:

 Another set of data on the most frequent symptoms of DCS appeared in the magazine, Immersed.
 The article, in the Winter 1998 edition, showed the following results: